2017-18 Undergraduate and Graduate Catalogs

-Students register using the online registration either from their advisor’s office or from another computer following their advising session.
-Online registration enables the student to access the registration system at a pre-assigned time or anytime thereafter during registration.
-Instructions for using online registration are available at minotstateu.edu/cc/cc_v9.shtml.
-First-year students (freshmen) and transfer students will be introduced to online registration during orientation activities.
+Students register online via Campus Connection.
+Registration through Campus Connection enables the student to enroll in courses starting at a pre-assigned time or anytime thereafter; however, students are encouraged to meet with their advisors prior to registering for courses.
+Video instructions for using Campus Connection registration are available at minotstateu.edu/cc/cc_v9.shtml.
+First-year students (freshmen) and transfer students will be introduced to registration processes during orientation activities.

 Adding Courses or Changing Sections

-Students may make routine registration adjustments to their program of study via online registration.
+Students may make routine enrollment adjustments to their courses via Campus Connection.

 Requests for adding closed, restricted, or overload credits must be processed through the Registrar’s Office.
-Students must obtain an add slip from the department or division office responsible for each class they wish to add and obtain the necessary signatures and the department stamp before changes can be processed.
+Students must obtain Petition to Add form from the department or division office responsible for each class they wish to add and obtain the necessary signatures and the department stamp before changes can be processed.

 Classes may be added through the seventh day of a regular (16-week) session in fall/spring semester.
 Students may add classes through the fourth day of a standard summer semester or eight-week course.